unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 ```

 More importantly, function defined in this way have access to the entire lexical
-environment. so the inner function can refer to variables from the enclosing
+environment. so the inner function **can refer to variables from the enclosing
 function.
-That is, function values are not just code but can have state.
+That is, function values are not just code but can have state**.
 This
 hidden variable references are why we classify functions as reference types and
 why function values are not comparable.

 Go programmer often use *closure* for function values.
 A closure is a function
 value that references variables from outside its body.
 The function may access
-and assign to the referenced variables; in this sense the function is "bound"
+and assign to the referenced variables; in this sense the function is "bound" to
-to the variables.
+the variables.

+> Read: closure is a function value, but "bounded" to some state.

 ```go
 func adder() func(int) int {